Ghazal: Origins in Arabia

-The ghazal originated in Arabia in the 7th century, evolving from the qasida, a much older pre-Islamic Arabic poetic form.
-Qaṣīdas were typically much longer poems, with up to 100 couplets.
-Thematically, qaṣīdas did not include love, and were usually panegyrics for a tribe or ruler, lampoons, or moral maxims.
-However, the qaṣīda's opening prelude, called the nasīb, was typically nostalgic and/or romantic in theme, and highly ornamented and stylized in form.
-In time, the nasīb began to be written as standalone, shorter poems, which became the ghazal.
+The ghazal originated in Arabia in the 7th century, evolving from the qasida, a pre-Islamic Arabic poetic form.
+While the qaṣīda was a long-form poem (often up to 100 couplets) focusing on tribal panegyrics, lampoons, or moral maxims, its opening prelude, known as the nasīb, was thematic for nostalgia and romance.
+Over time, the nasīb began to be written as standalone, shorter poems, which became the ghazal.

-The ghazal came into its own as a poetic genre during the Umayyad era (661–750) and continued to flower and develop in the early Abbasid era.
-The Arabic ghazal inherited the formal verse structure of the qaṣīda, specifically, a strict adherence to meter and the use of the qafiya, a common end rhyme on each couplet (called a bayt in Arabic and a sher in Persian).
+The ghazal blossomed as an independent genre during the Umayyad era (661–750) and continued to develop in the early Abbasid era.
+It inherited the formal structure of the qaṣīda, specifically the strict adherence to meter and the use of the qafiya (end rhyme).
+To meet the demands of musical presentation, the ghazal became briefer and utilized lighter poetic meters, such as Khafīf, Ramal, and Mutaqārib, moving away from the more ponderous meters like Kāmil, Basīṭ, and Rajaz.